Kamppix/QuotaScalingMoons/README.md

 <br>

-### <u>All players need to have the mod installed,</u>
+### <u>All players need to have the mod installed and identically configured.</u>

-and the map size multiplier needs to be the same for all players to avoid funny desync.
+(apart from scrap and enemy values, which are free to play with server-side)

 <br>